 Specifically, maintaining building occupancy has become a growing concern, leaving some properties vacant and exposed to new risks.
 In response, some businesses have repurposed their spaces or added new amenities to accommodate updated workplace norms and foster hybrid environments.
 As such, businesses of varying sectors have a lot to consider when it comes to keeping their buildings operational in this evolving landscape.
 This article provides an overview of post-pandemic commercial property trends among various industries and best practices for effectively navigating these changes.

-Post-pandemic commercial property trends
+Post-pandemic commercial real estate trends

 Although most businesses experienced some degree of commercial property adjustments due to the pandemic, those in specific industries encountered a range of sector-specific challenges.
 Here’s a breakdown of property trends between sectors.

 Amid a higher demand for suburban homes, these properties’ prices have risen, making it increasingly difficult to secure affordable housing.
-In an effort to provide more cost-effective properties, modular construction may become more popular.
+To provide more cost-effective properties, modular construction may become more popular.
 Modular construction refers to the process of building each section of a property at a safe and secure off-site location (e.g., a factory).
 From there, each finished property section is then transported to the correct location and fully assembled on-site.
 Modular construction — already a common building method in other parts of the world — comes with various advantages, including improved safety measures for construction workers, bolstered building speeds and lowered project costs.

 Considering that many industrial jobs cannot be performed remotely, commercial properties that are industrial in nature (e.g., factories, warehouses, distribution centers and storage facilities) were not as severely impacted by the pandemic.
 These spaces remained heavily utilized, with plenty of industrial employees still having to come to work to perform their job duties.
+In fact, many industrial properties can expand their reach and create single facilities that house multiple types of businesses.
+For example, a shipment center can house offices and showrooms, lactation/mothers’ rooms, and gyms.

-Navigating the evolving commercial property landscape
+Navigating the evolving commercial real estate landscape

 One of the most popular methods for commercial property owners to prevent vacancy problems is to repurpose their buildings.
 This entails making property adjustments to allow a building to be utilized for alternative operations than what it was initially built for.
 For example, a retail business owner who has transitioned to online sales may want to repurpose their shop into a warehouse or distribution center to accommodate e-commerce functions.
 In addition, a commercial property owner with an unused industrial space may want to repurpose their property into a habitational building — such as an apartment complex — for others to rent.
 Depending on their size, some properties can even be repurposed for multiple different operations.
 For instance, a 3-story building could feature a restaurant or retail space on the first floor, with habitational spaces on the second and third floors.